binipringle/intro-to-dh/_texts/5-python.md

 - Lists and Loops
 - Conditionals
 - Input
-- Finding answers without Google
+- Case sensitivity
 - A little motivation
 - Objects in python
 - Python resources

 ---

-#### This session was adapted from previous work by Patrick Smyth for the CUNY Graduate Center Digital Research Institute (GCDRI), with contributions from Kalle Westerling for the Graduate Center Digital Humanities Research Institute (GC DHRI) in January 2020 for the Graduate Center Digital Initiatives (GCDI).
+##### Based on previous work by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Based on a work at https://github.com/DHRI-Curriculum.
+When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.

 ---